prototypefund/Digital_Bargeld-docs/libeufin/ebics.rst

     and ``UserId``.
 A technical subscriber cannot sign a bank-technical request.

   Technical Subscriber
    See :term:`Subscriber`.

   TLS
     *Transport Layer Security*.
 All messages in EBICS are sent over HTTP with TLS.
     In the current version of the standard, only server certificates are required.

+  VEU
+    Distributed Electronic Signature (from German "Verteilte Elektronische Unterschrift").

+  X002
+    Identification and authentication signature in H004 and H005.

 Order Types
 ===========